zendesk/samson/README.md

 Samson works by ensuring a git repository for a project is up-to-date, and then executes the commands associated with a stage.
 If you want to find out exactly what's going on, have a read through the [JobExecution](app/models/job_execution.rb).

-Streaming is done through a [controller](app/controllers/streams_controller.rb) that allows both web access and curl access.
-A [subscriber thread](config/initializers/instrumentation.rb) is created on startup.
+Streaming is done through a [controller](app/controllers/streams_controller.rb) that uses [server-sent events](https://en.wikipedia.org/wiki/Server-sent_events) to display to the client.

 #### Config